 Occupancy Permits (Businesses)

 Must be approved prior to operating any business in Richland Township.
-Please read through the entire application and fill out and submit all applicable forms.
+Please read through the entire application and fill out and submit all applicable forms in the above attachments.

 Solicitor’s permits can be obtained from the Northern Regional Police Department (724-625-3156).